hendra-lesmana/vid-analysis/README.md

    Note: Never commit your `.env` file to version control.
 Add it to your `.gitignore` file to keep your API keys secure.

+## Deployment on Vercel

+1. Push your code to a Git repository (GitHub, GitLab, or Bitbucket)

+2. Visit [Vercel](https://vercel.com) and sign in with your Git provider

+3. Import your repository and configure the following environment variables in Vercel's dashboard:
+   - `GEMINI_API_KEY`
+   - `OPENROUTER_API_KEY`
+   - `LLM_PROVIDER`
+   - `SITE_URL`
+   - `SITE_NAME`
+   - `DATABASE_URL` (Use a PostgreSQL database service like Vercel Postgres)

+4. Deploy your application

+Vercel will automatically build and deploy your application.
+Each push to your main branch will trigger a new deployment.

 ## Development

 To start the development server: